GLOBAL MARKETS-Cash is king as emergency stimulus fails to stop market panic

 The selloff followed an attempt at stabilising in morning trade, with an ECB pledge to buy 750 billion euro ($820 billion) in bonds through 2020 offering some support.

-In the afternoon the U.S. Federal Reserve promised a liquidity facility for money market mutual funds.
+In the afternoon the U.S. Federal Reserve promised a liquidity facility for money market mutual funds, while the Bank of Japan made two unscheduled bond purchases totalling 1.3 trillion yen ($12 billion).

-The Reserve Bank of Australia also cut interest rates to a record-low 0.25% and announced an historic foray into quantitative easing after at an out-of-cycle meeting.
+The Reserve Bank of Australia also cut interest rates to a record-low 0.25% and announced an historic foray into quantitative easing.

 But as with previous massive stimulus measures already announced by central banks around the world, it offered little salve to dire sentiment.